Scholarships, grants, financial aid, monthly payment plan, credit card payments and more!

 Academics at Trinity College Dublin Partnership

-You can apply to up to four departments at Trinity, and you must apply to a minimum of two.
+You can apply to up to six departments at Trinity, and you must apply to a minimum of two.
 If you list a department, you should plan on taking at least one course in that department.
 The course preference form is not a registration form; while you will be provisionally accepted to departments, you will not officially register for courses until after you arrive at Trinity College Dublin.
-You should discuss your course selections with your acemic adisor at your home institution and have several backup choices in mind.
+You should discuss your course selections with your academic advisor at your home institution and have several backup choices in mind.

 Please review all your syllabi and course materials when you are registering for classes (both pre-arrival and on-site).
 Certain classes may have a one-off lab or field trip fee that is disclosed in the syllabus or first meeting of class.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.